ONEARMY/community-platform/packages/documentation/docs/Backend Development/firestore-migration.md

 One of the challenges with working with Firestore database is the lack of clear database schema and migration tooling to ensure data is consistent across collections.

-As such we may find on occasion the need to peform bulk database updates or migration scripts.
+As such we may find on occasion the need to perform bulk database updates or migration scripts.
 This is handled using custom firebase functions

 ## Create Migration